Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

 Software with Multiple Functions

-Software medical devices typically consist of various functions, some of which may not meet the criteria outlined for a medical device in the Health Products Act (HPA).
+Software medical devices typically consist of various functions, some of which may not meet the criteria detailed for a medical device in the Health Products Act (HPA).
 These non-medical device functions may include the following:

-- Software function that allows storing, converting formats or transferring patient data;
+Software function that allows storing, converting formats or transferring patient data;

-- Software function that allows automation of general office operations (e.g. patient scheduling, billing and etc.) in a healthcare setting.
+Software function that allows automation of general office operations (e.g. patient scheduling, billing and etc.) in a healthcare setting.

 Cybersecurity